fermavec/django_basic/README.md

 * /polls/views.py -> HttpResponse imported,  index function created
 * /polls/urls.py -> Libraries imported and urlpattern list created
 * /urls.py -> "include" was imported and new pattern registered

+### ORM (Object Relational Mapping)
+Using some libraries and frameworks I can simulate and relate a RDB (Relational DataBase) through OOP (Object Oriented Programming) paradigm.
+In Django, each table from database will be represented as model (an OOP class);
+each column from RDB will be created as an attribute for that class and each datatype will be a nested class.